tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

   - Rule 4b: If a job gives up the CPU before the time slice is up, it stays at the same priority level.
   - because it doesn’t know whether a job will be a short job or a long-running job, it first assumes it might be a short job, thus giving the job high priority.
 If it actually is a short job, it will run quickly and complete; if it is not a short job, it will slowly move down the queues, and thus soon prove itself to be a long-running more batch-like process.
 In this manner, MLFQ approximates SJF.
   - FLAWS:
-    1. First, there is the problem of starvation: if there are “too many” in- teractive jobs in the system, they will combine to consume all CPU time, and thus long-running jobs will never receive any CPU time (they starve).
+    1. First, there is the problem of starvation: if there are “too many” interactive jobs in the system, they will combine to consume all CPU time, and thus long-running jobs will never receive any CPU time (they starve).
     2. Second, a smart user could rewrite their program to game the scheduler (e.g. before the time slice is over, issue an I/O operation (to some file you don’t care about) and thus relinquish the CPU)
     3. a program may change its behavior over time; what was CPU- bound may transition to a phase of interactivity (but will remain in lowest priority in our current design.)
 - MLFQ2 improve: The Priority Boost

   - "Reshuffle"Rule 5: After some time period S, move all the jobs in the system to the topmost queue.
   - Our new rule solves two problems at once.
-First, processes are guar- anteed not to starve: by sitting in the top queue, a job will share the CPU with other high-priority jobs in a round-robin fashion, and thus eventu- ally receive service.
+First, processes are guar- anteed not to starve: by sitting in the top queue, a job will share the CPU with other high-priority jobs in a round-robin fashion, and thus eventually receive service.
 Second, if a CPU-bound job has become interactive, the scheduler treats it properly once it has received the priority boost.
   - However, it is very hard and tricky to set the time period S correct.
 If it is set too high, long-running jobs could starve; too low, and interactive jobs may not get a proper share of the CPU. "voo-doo constant", "magic number".

 - MLFQ3 improve: Better Accounting.